-In Hollywood it’s customary to go out with a bang, and Agent Carter took that a little bit too literally in their season two finale.
+In Hollywood, it’s customary to go out with a bang, and Agent Carter took that a little bit too literally in their season two finale.
 We got to see some tying up of loose ends although some questions remained unanswered.
 There was a kiss, a shooting, and a mental institution.
 It was a lot packed into one resolution episode, and we are here to recap what worked, what didn’t work and begin our prayer circle for a Season 3 pickup.

-The return of Howard Stark
+The Return of Howard Stark

 Now if you have been reading these reviews regularly you would know that I love me some Howard Stark.
 There’s something about this character and the way Dominic Cooper portrays him that brings the show some much needed extra spice (similar to Dottie).
 His questionable actions, coupled with his innuendoes, and undying respect for Peggy, just makes even more endearing.

-One of the strongest parts of Agent Carter has been their characterisation, the actors move so fluidly as their characters that you feel as they are one, especially Hayley Atwell as Peggy, James D’Arcy as Jarvis, and Dominic as Howard.
+One of the strongest parts of Agent Carter has been their characterization, the actors move so fluidly as their characters that you feel as they are one, especially Hayley Atwell as Peggy, James D’Arcy as Jarvis, and Dominic as Howard.
 Captain America: The First Avenger and Agent Carter has taken Howard Stark from the cold, severe father as played by John Slattery in the Iron Man films and Ant Man, to someone much like his son, Tony, which makes me curious as to what changes him.
 Was it the impact of SHIELD?
 Will we ever get this story?
 There’s another idea for a one-shot Marvel.

 Peggy and Daniel’s kiss